ptmt/ptmt.github.com/_posts/2015-03-02-webviews-are-hard.md

 tags: [javascript, flowtype, facebook, atscript, google, ecmascript, clojure, clojurescript, typescript]
 comments: true
 ---
-Javascript on the iOS?
-I’m not kidding.
-It’s not only about platform, but about the language itself, paradigms, build processes that you’ve already learnt.
-Instead of fully native development we chose WebView-based, because of many reasons, basically at first look our app looks simple (just a catalog, representation of data set).
+The year is 2014 and Javascript on the iOS doesn't sounds so funny anymore.
+It’s not only about platform, but about the language itself with paradigms, build processes that you’ve already learnt.

+We chose WebView-based and that was mistake.

+At first it felt that our app looks simple (just a catalog, representation of data set).
 AppGyver Supersonic (former Steroids) seemed really interesting — it combines WebViews with Javascript API which let you use native features: transitions, animations, a few native controls (navbar, tabbar, drawer).

 But turned out it much harder to build app based on WebView than plain web app with equal complexity: